 The Dutch company DGT manufactures a wide variety of beautiful electronic chessboards and chess sets.

-Since v5.7, Chess for Android can connect to a DGT chessboard over bluetooth or USB (including older DGT models that use the RS-232 connector) on devices with Android 6.0 and up (or even earlier for USB).
+Since v5.7, Chess for Android can connect to a DGT chessboard over bluetooth or USB (including older DGT models with a RS-232 connector) on devices with Android 6.0 and up (or even earlier for USB).
 Long press the notation window in Chess for Android to open the extended menu.
-Then select "Connect to EBoard", pick either the DGT bluetooth or DGT USB, choose an initial orientation (white at bottom when checked) and LED function (enabled when checked, but disabled by default, since most DGT chessboards do not support LEDs), press "CONNECT", and select the right connected device.
+Then select "Connect to EBoard", pick either the DGT bluetooth or DGT USB, choose an initial orientation (white at bottom when checked) and LED function (enabled when checked, but disabled by default, since most DGT chessboards do not support LEDs), press "Connect", and select the right connected device.

 Setting up the start position with white on either the bottom or top of the electronic chessboard will start a new game with Chess for Android using that orientation.
 Move a piece to make a move, and follow the computer's response shown by the GUI.
 To capture, remove the opponent's piece from the chessboard.
 To castle, move the king first two squares to the left or right.
 To capture en-passant, move your own pawn first before removing the opponent's pawn.
 To promote, move your own pawn to the last rank, select the promotion piece on Chess for Android, and then replace the pawn with that piece on the electronic chessboard.
 To set up a position, long press the notation window, pick "Position Setup", after which Chess for Android continuously syncs its internal chessboard with the electronic chessboard.
 After pressing "OK", the game can proceed from the given position (if valid).